jlucea/jlucea/README.md

 # Jaime Lucea

  * 👋   Hi!
-I'm Jaime, a passionate freelance Swift developer and iOS fanatic.
+I'm Jaime, a passionate freelance Swift developer and iOS enthusiast.

  * 💙   I’m on a mission to craft beautiful, purposeful iOS apps while working alongside other inspiring digital creators.